awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ### PostgreSQL version 11\.x extensions supported on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.Extensions.11x"></a>

-The following tables show PostgreSQL extensions for PostgreSQL version 11\.x that are currently supported by PostgreSQL on Amazon RDS\.
+The following tables show PostgreSQL extensions for PostgreSQL version 11\.x that are currently supported by RDS for PostgreSQL\.
 "N/A" indicates that the extension is not available for that PostgreSQL version\.
 For more information on PostgreSQL extensions, see [Packaging related objects into an extension](https://www.postgresql.org/docs/11/extend-extensions.html)\.

 | Extension | 11\.13 | 11\.12 | 11\.11 | 11\.10 | 11\.9 | 11\.8 | 11\.7 | 11\.6 | 11\.5 | 11\.4 | 11\.2 | 11\.1 |